OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 2. Click here to `Save` your `rewards.html` file.

-## Create an Application Integration for the CSRM App
+## Create an Application Integration for the CRM App

 We will complete the same steps for the Franchisee app.
 The one difference is we will assign this app to the Franchisee group.
 See how many steps you can complete without referring to the instructions!